kubesphere/kubesphere/README.md

 > English | [中文](README_zh.md)

 [KubeSphere](https://kubesphere.io/) is a **distributed operating system providing cloud native stack** with [Kubernetes](https://kubernetes.io) as its kernel, and aims to be plug-and-play architecture for third-party applications seamless integration to boost its ecosystem.
 KubeSphere is also a multi-tenant enterprise-grade container platform with full-stack automated IT operation and streamlined DevOps workflows.
-It provides developer-friendly wizard web UI, helping enterprises to build out a more robust and feature-rich platform, which includes most common functionalities needed for enterprise Kubernetes strategy, see [Feature list](#features) for details.
+It provides developer-friendly wizard web UI, helping enterprises to build out a more robust and feature-rich platform, which includes most common functionalities needed for enterprise Kubernetes strategy, see [Feature List](#features) for details.

-> Note: The [Screenshots](docs/en/guides/screenshots.md) give a close insight into KubeSphere, see [What is KubeSphere](https://kubesphere.io/docs/v2.1/en/introduction/what-is-kubesphere) for further information.
+The following screenshots give a close insight into KubeSphere.
+Please check [What is KubeSphere](https://kubesphere.io/docs/introduction/what-is-kubesphere/) for further information.

 <table>
   <tr>
-      <td width="50%" align="center"><b>KubeSphere Dashboard</b></td>
+      <td width="50%" align="center"><b>Workbench</b></td>
       <td width="50%" align="center"><b>Project Resources</b></td>
   </tr>
   <tr>